Notices to Mariners

 -Temporary notice (T)

-See descriptions of and examples of P- and T-notices below.
+See descriptions and examples of P- and T-notices below.

 Updating of the table